11 Ways to Respond Effectively to Manipulative Apology Patterns

 4. Evaluate the Relationship

 The relationship may need to be evaluated if manipulative apology behaviors continue.
-Trust and accountability are the basis of a healthy partnership.
+Trust and Accountability are the basis of a healthy partnership.
 It may be time to put some distance between you and your emotional health if these factors are consistently absent.

 5. Remain Calm and Avoid Getting Offended

-In order to trigger an emotional response, manipulative apologies are used.
+To trigger an emotional response, manipulative apologies are used.
 You can try to avoid getting into a defensive argument and maintain your composure.
 Take a breath deeply and try not to defend your own behavior.
 When responding, be composed and grounded.

 6. Call Out the Manipulation Gently

-The manipulation can be politely and directly addressed.
+The manipulation can be addressed politely and directly.
 “I see you’re apologizing for how I feel, but not for what actually happened,” for example.
 Observe the activity, not simply my feelings, is vital.

 6. Refrain from Playing Blame Games